denizgenc/my-public-notes/cloud/azure/az-104/02_identities_governance/01_configure_user_group_accounts.md

 privileges, etc) are stored in the profile.

-Bulk creation of user accounts is also supported, by uploading a CSV with various fields (Azure portal -> Users -> All users -> Bulk operations).
+Bulk creation of user accounts is also supported, by uploading a CSV with various fields (Azure portal -> Azure Active Directory -> Users -> All users -> Bulk operations).
 There are templates for these CSVs, available from Azure.
 - Doing bulk operations generates a results file which lists any errors encountered during the process, along with a resason for the error (e.g. user account name collision).